-Like the memory foam mattresses, latex mattresses also sink in, taking the shape of your body, and are quick to get back to the original form once you leave the bed.
+Like memory foam mattresses, latex mattresses also sink in, taking the shape of your body, and are quick to get back to the original form once you leave the bed.

 A latex mattress is comfortable and durable.
 It is also firm, making it one of the best mattresses for overweight people.

 Hybrid mattresses are a mixture of innerspring mattresses and memory foam or latex.
-Typically, the mattresses contain steel coils combined with the softness of latex or that of memory foam material.
-Together these create the instant bounce, the softness, and the firmness effect on the mattress.
+Typically, the mattresses contain steel coils combined with the softness of latex or that memory foam material.
+Together these create the instant bounce, softness, and firmness effect on the mattress.
 That makes Hybrid the best mattress for overweight people.
 And to make it even better, hybrid mattresses are comfortable and long-lasting.

 Gel mattresses were first produced in 2006, but they only gained popularity five years later in 2011.